 For the last two decades, I have been the sole proprietor of a niche public relations boutique that manages marketing and publicity campaigns for a wide range of high-profile publishers and best-selling authors.
 I have worked with a variety of clients ranging from National Geographic Books to Williams-Sonoma, and often partner on other projects with some of the nation's leading pr firms.

-Working with the prolific author Lisa Alther on three books (a novel, a volume of short stories and a work of non-fiction) over the last few years was especially meaningful to me because decades back when she was one of my college professors, she actually inspired me to become a publishing professional.
-Known around the world for her New York Times Best Selling novel KINFLICTS, which was published in the 1970s, what made working with her recently on BLOOD FEUD particularly gratifying was the fact that our work together landed the book a spot as New York Times Best Seller for many weeks, propelling the author to the list for the second time in her career after more than a thirty year absence.
+Working with the beloved author Lisa Alther on three books (a novel, a volume of short stories and a work of non-fiction) over the last few years was especially meaningful to me because decades back when she was one of my college professors, she actually inspired me to become a publishing professional.
+Known around the world for her The New York Times Best Selling novel KINFLICTS, which was published in the 1970s, what made working with her most recently on BLOOD FEUD particularly gratifying was the fact that our work together landed the book a spot as a The New York Times Best Seller for many weeks, propelling the author to the list for the second time in her career after more than a thirty year absence.

 I have probably worked on over a hundred cookbooks over the years, and one of my favorites is COOKING WITH THE MUSE by Myra Kornfeld and Stephen Massimilla.
 This award-winning book’s subtitle is “A Sumptuous Gathering of Seasonal Recipes, Culinary Poetry, and Literary Fare” which perfectly sums up this very unique tome.
 A lavish volume, the book received lots of attention in magazines from Bella Magazine to Booklist, and also received all sorts of ink from coast to coast in large and small newspapers alike from the Atlanta Journal-Constitution to the Beverly Hills Courier.
 A substantial amount of attention was also received from food, poetry and general interest websites and bloggers such as Epicurious, Epoch Taste, Food52 and Poetry Daily.
 Many national (and regional) radio interviews were scheduled on programs such as Write On! and T. Susan Chang’s The Level Teaspoon.